pedramyazdipoor/ParsBert_QA_PQuAD/README.md

 ## Acknowledgments
 We did this project thanks to the fantastic job done by [HooshvareLab](https://huggingface.co/HooshvareLab/bert-fa-base-uncased).
-We also express our gratitude to [Newsha Shahbodaghkhan](https://huggingface.co/datasets/newsha/PQuAD/tree/main) for facilitating dataset gathering.
+We also express our gratitude to PQuAD team for facilitating dataset gathering.

 ## Contributors
 - Pedram Yazdipoor : [Linkedin](https://www.linkedin.com/in/pedram-yazdipour/)